Alfresco/docs-alfresco/process-automation/latest/model/connectors/twilio.md

 An account ID and token are required by the connector to access Twilio.
 These are specific to your Twilio account and act as the authorization credentials.

-The values are provided are provided by Twilio when an account is created.
+The values are provided by Twilio when an account is created.
 They can also be located in the [Twilio setup page](https://www.twilio.com/console/project/settings){:target="_blank"}.

 ### Configuration parameters